LambdaInnovation/AcademyCraft/src/main/resources/assets/academy/tutorials/en_US/matrix.md

 ![content]

-Matrix connects multiple Wireless Node to construct a large energy network, and exchange energy between the ndoes.
+Matrix connects multiple Wireless Node to construct a large energy network, and exchange energy between the nodes.

 The parameters of matrix (transmit distance, IF per tick, max loads) are determined by two factors:

 * The amount of constraint metal plates placed in matrix
 * The level of matrix core